-2.3111 Southern Option Boundary: The prohibition of all fishing activities applied to the Southern Option Boundary is expected to result in significant beneficial impacts to biological and physical resources in the long term.
+2.3111 Southern Option Boundary (preferred): The prohibition of all fishing activities applied to the Southern Option Boundary is expected to result in significant beneficial impacts to biological and physical resources in the long term.
 The Southern Option Boundary does not encompass the densest concentration of ledges in comparison to the other options.
 Neither does the Southern Option Boundary represent the area with the highest fishing pressure.
 However, the size of this boundary is larger than all other boundary options, and therefore the Southern Option includes substantial, but scattered, ledge habitat overall.

-With a prohibition on all fishing, decreased mortality of all fish species and only some biomass increases would be expected in the short term due to the low fishing pressure in this area.
-This would likely result, however, in even more abundant populations of snapper-grouper (non-migratory) and other fish species in the research area in the long term as fishing mortality is substantially reduced.
+With a prohibition on all fishing, decreased mortality of all fish species and only some biomass increases are expected in the short term due to the low fishing pressure in this area.
+This will likely result, however, in even more abundant populations of snapper-grouper (non-migratory) and other fish species in the research area in the long term.
 NOAA recognizes that potential increases in snapper-grouper predatory fish species due to prohibited human activity in a research area may result in declines of prey species, such as crustaceans.
 Thus, increases in biomass may be lessened somewhat.
 For example, snapper-grouper fish species, such as gag grouper, may increase in abundance, while their prey, such as bait fish, may decrease.

 The potential for displacement of fishing effort from the Southern Option Boundary to other areas of GRNMS or outside of GRNMS is likely.
-But, the percentage of boats sighted (9.2 percent; Ehler 2009, Appendix D) in the Southern Option Boundary is small, so overall displacement would be minimal particularly if it is scattered.
+But, the percentage of boats sighted (9.2 percent; Ehler 2010, Appendix D) in the Southern Option Boundary is small, so overall displacement is expected to be minimal particularly if it is scattered.
 If, however, displacement of effort were directed to one location, particularly in GRNMS, the impacts could be adverse due to increased mortality of fishes resulting in decreased biomass.
-Displacement to one location, however, is not expected.
 In addition, increased fish populations (biomass) spilling over into other areas of the sanctuary or outside the sanctuary as the result of no fishing in the research area is also possible in the long term and could counteract the impacts of displacement.